kubewarden/kubewarden.io/content/blog/2022/02/multiplatform-kubewarden.md

 Luckily for us, a new TLS implementation has popped up in the Rust
 ecosystem: [rustls](https://github.com/rustls/rustls).
 Thanks to `rustls`, it's now easier to produce a final binary of `kwctl` that will work on all major platforms.
-And all that, from the same source code.
+And all of that is from the same source code.

 ## Closing